23 Foods That Are Good For Your Skin

 You can’t stop yourself from aging.
 But here are some foods I recommend that can help firm and protect your skin.

-Omega-3 fatty acids do a lot of good things, including lower your triglycerides and battle inflammation.
+Omega-3 fatty acids do a lot of good things, including lowering your triglycerides and battling inflammation.
 But they also help preserve collagen in your skin and keep it firmer.
 The top source of omega-3s is fish, and these are the best:

 • Tuna (bluefin and albacore)

 • Lake trout